 After considering all of the variables, I then evaluate our NC personal injury settlements based on (1) jury verdicts that I can locate around the State of North Carolina for similar cases and (2) my experience with prior clients with similar cases.
 There is no perfect evaluation or super precise way to know what a jury would award.
 It is just an educated guess by your attorney as to what value a typical jury would place on your case.

 If you have any questions about valuing your NC Personal Injury Case, please feel free to call us to talk to one of our attorneys for a free evaluation of your case.
-You can reach us toll free at (888) 820-5885, or you can contact Tom Kreger directly at email@example.com or at (919) 200-6630.
+You can reach us toll-free at (888) 820-5885, or you can contact the Durham personal injury lawyer Tom Kreger directly at firstname.lastname@example.org or at (919) 200-6630.
 We are happy to provide you with an evaluation over the phone or via email.